offensive-packaging/documentation/llvm-defaults/index.md

-                           Report unresolved symbols as errors --exclude-libs=<value>  Exclude static libraries from automatic export --execute-only          Mark executable sections unreadable --export-dynamic-symbol=glob
+                           Report unresolved symbols as errors --exclude-libs=<value>  Exclude static libraries from automatic export --execute-only          Mark executable sections unreadable --export-dynamic-symbol-list=file
+                           Read a list of dynamic symbol patterns.
+Apply --export-dynamic-symbol on each pattern --export-dynamic-symbol=glob
                            (executable) Put matched symbols in the dynamic symbol table. (shared object) References to matched non-local STV_DEFAULT symbols shouldn't be bound to definitions within the shared object.
 Does not imply -Bsymbolic.
    --export-dynamic        Put symbols in the dynamic symbol table